influxdata/awesome/docs/part-3/checks-and-notifications.md

 ---
 layout: default
-title: Checks and Notification
+title: Checks and Notifications
 parent: Part 3
 nav_order: 4
 ---

-# Deletes
+# Checks and Notifications
 {: .no_toc }

 ## Table of contents